Nihir2904/Chat_Bot/README.md

 #                                                           Chat_Bot
-A simple chatbot created using Chatterbot library in python
+A simple chatbot created using chatterbot package in python

 Try it yourself: